RackReaver/AVMP/README.md

 ## Deployment

 At this time the tool can only be deployed locally.
-It works off the command line and can be setup in minutes.

 ## How to use
 ```